coolxv/cpp-stub/README.md

 ## Cannot stub
 - Can't stub the exit function, the compiler has made special optimizations.
 - Can't stub pure virtual functions, pure virtual functions not have the address.
-- Can't stub lambda functions, lambda functions not get the address.
+- Can't stub lambda functions, lambda functions not get the address.(You can try to use addr_any.h api.)
 - Can't stub static functions, static function address is not visible.(You can try to use addr_any.h api.)